 1. Practice good communication skills at work by being polite and kind.
 It’s all about how you treat others, even if they are not your significant other.

-2. Don’t treat your co-worker any differently than how you would a client or a colleague that is not in a romantic relationship with.
+2. Don’t treat your co-worker any differently than how you would a client or a colleague that is not in a romantic relationship.

 3. Don’t talk about your co-worker or show any signs of romantic feelings towards them in front of others.